dcdustin/Carbon.Documentation/docs/owners/modules/optional-modules/autowipe-module.md

 ## How It Works

 - Every 30 seconds, the module checks if a wipe is due via cron.
-- Once a wipe runs, there is a 1 hour cooldown before another wipe can happen.
+- Once a wipe runs, there is a 1-hour cooldown before another wipe can happen.
 - When a wipe matches:
     - Runs any `Commands` listed in the wipe entry
     - Runs configured `PostWipeCommands`